Credit units: 3

 College: Arts and Science

 Indigenous culture and world views are explored by using the “communicative method” fundamental to the field of language instruction.
 This course is divided into three distinct modules: "Acquisition," "Application," and "Expression."
 Module One, "Acquisition," uses immersion techniques to introduce students to an Indigenous language via a practical and expressive approach.
 Module Two, "Application," focuses on the application of an Indigenous language to various methods of creative expression: oratory, storytelling and especially performance arts and focuses on both individual and group exercises.
 In Module Three, "Expression," students develop, rehearse and present individual and group-generated creative works completely driven by the specific Indigenous language explored in Modules One and Two.
 The course is delivered in an integrated approach—a combination of seminars, and lab/practicum sessions.
-Language and cultural specialists, elders, traditional Knowledge Keepers, guest lecturers/artists, enrich this course through socio-cultural activities intended to provide a foundation for the exploration of contemporary Indigenous world views and cultural arts.
+Language and cultural specialists, elders, traditional Knowledge Keepers, and guest lecturers/artists, enrich this course through socio-cultural activities intended to provide a foundation for the exploration of contemporary Indigenous world views and cultural arts.

 Note: Students with credit for DRAM 211 may not receive credit for this course.